evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ...
 ```

-## 4.3 Detail component
+## 4.3 Detail Component
-The most functions that were defined within the TodoService will be obsolete, because we dont want to delete or change any todo value.
-As a result of this, you can simply delete it.
-The Detail component will need some special welfare.
-Its getting a bit tricky, so we will start at the top of the new Detail component.
+Most functions that were defined within the todo service will be obsolete, because we don't want to delete or change any todo value.
+As a result of this, you can simply delete them.
+The detail component will need some special welfare.
+This gets a bit tricky, so we will start at the top of the new detail component.

-At first, we will need a lot of evan.network services and a some component class parameters.
-Each service will be used and explain within the component.
+At first, we will need a lot of evan.network services and some component class parameters.
+Each service will be used and explained within the component.

 ```ts
 import {